remkop/picocli/picocli-codegen/README.md

 ### DynamicProxyConfigGenerator

 Substrate VM doesn't provide machinery for generating and interpreting bytecodes at run time.
 Therefore all dynamic proxy classes
-<a href="https://github.com/oracle/graal/blob/master/substratevm/DYNAMIC_PROXY.md">need to be generated</a> at native image build time.
+[need to be generated](https://github.com/oracle/graal/blob/master/substratevm/DYNAMIC_PROXY.md) at native image build time.

 `DynamicProxyConfigGenerator` generates a JSON String with the fully qualified interface names for which dynamic proxy classes should be generated at native image build time.